vamontchik/Cube-Heroes/README.md

 # Balance

-Unlike classic gatcha games, progression is made to be linear (sorta)!
+Unlike classic "skinner box" games, progression is made to be linear (sorta)!
 In this way, players aren't forced to endure lengthy, grindy periods of gameplay with little reward, and instead can endure lengthy, grindy periods of gameplay with an adequate amount of rewards.